 This Masterclass is a unique culmination of both practical and theoretical art & design education related experiences.
 Set within the spiritual villages of Ubud, with an amazing bunch of committed arts & design practitioners & educators, this community-based Masterclass will soon become one of the world’s strongest & most fun-loving place-bound educational & professional development experiences the world can truly offer.

-- Day trips will be taken to a number of communities throughout Bali, including the traditional Bali Mula villages of Tenganan, Trunyan and Panglipuran.
+- Day trips will be taken to a number of communities throughout Bali to study art & design customary practices, including the traditional Bali Mula villages of Tenganan, Trunyan and Panglipuran.

 ABOUT THE 2020 MASTERCLASS

 The culture & country of Bali means many things to many people.
 Some have lived the life of Bali, and some have imagined it.
 Known traditionally & authentically as the ‘Island of Paradise’, Bali now hosts this unique Master Class in the multi-disciplinary fields of place-based arts and design, and the making of their reciprocal relationships.

 Lead by award-winning design educators & practitioners Craig Burton & Grant Revell, the Master Class teams up with local Balinese colleagues for a very special focus on regenerative cultural sustainability and resilience within these creative fields of community development by design.

 A revitalised understanding of place-based education, ecological design, architecture, landscape architecture, environmental design, cultural tourism, ethno-botany, visual arts, music & performance, literature & communications, and health & well-being will be explored across a range of creative mediums and immersive experiences.
 The Class will be tutored and mentored by local Balinese community members and cultural experts, with the collaboration of two of the very best & highly awarded designers and educators spanning the eastern and western shorelines of nearby Australia – Master Craftsman Craig Burton FAILA, and Grant Revell FAILA.